-Find your Suzuki paint color by clicking your vehicle's model:
+Find Suzuki paint by clicking the year or model.

 Find Your Suzuki Color and Suzuki Paint CodeOften, you can call Suzuki and see if they can tell you where to look for your Suzuki color code.
-For motorhomes and boats, the manufacturer can give you a PPG or Dupont number.
-Please fill out our contact form with your Suzuki paint information.
+Ask them if they know the PPG or Dupont paint formula number if there is no color code.
+If you have any paint information, please fill out our contact form with your Suzuki paint information.

 How To Repair Damaged Suzuki Paint With Suzuki Touch Up Paint